nmlgc/ReC98/Research/Borland C++ decompilation.md

 ### `-O` (Optimize jumps)

-Also merges multiple `ADD SP, imm8` stack-clearing instructions after `__cdecl` function calls into a single one with their combined parameter size.
+Also merges individual `ADD SP, imm8` or `POP CX` stack-clearing instructions after `__cdecl` function calls into a single one with their combined parameter size.

 Inhibited by: